Environment, Health, and Safety — Subcontractors Documents

 Temporary Traffic Control Manual identifies the traffic control planning requirements for roadway construction, utility work, and maintenance operations.
-This manual serves as a site supplement to the MUTCD for work performed on NREL-owned property, including South Table Mountain and the National Wind Technology Center.
+This manual serves as a site supplement to the MUTCD for work performed on NREL-owned property.

 The Construction Environment, Health & Safety Plan (CEHSP).
-Each construction project (subcontract) requires its own CEHSP; therefore, each CEHSP must be tailored specifically to the project being conducted.
-This template is provided in electronic format to enable copy-and-paste functions for those subcontractors whose basic data remains unchanged, yet tailor the hazard and controls information to the particular activities/materials/location of the project at-hand.
+Each construction project (subcontract) requires its own CEHSP.
 NREL recommends using a graded approach in the development of CEHSP's.
 This approach determines the level of rigor for implementing the work planning and control attributes based on the importance/significance of the activity in relation to the associated hazards and consequences.
 The level of detail within each CEHSP and corresponding AHA(s) should be commensurate with the size, complexity and risk level of the construction project.
 NREL's Construction Environmental Health and Safety Manual ("CEHS Manual") is the governing document that accompanies the CEHSP, and must be utilized when completing this CEHSP to ensure that NREL-specific requirements are being met and incorporated into the project planning process (see above).
 Instructions for filling out the CEHSP are provided along with the template.

-Construction Plan of the Day and Daily EHS Activity Briefing Instructions and Form.
+Construction Plan of the Day and Daily EHS Activity Briefing Instructions and Forms.
 Daily EHS Activity Briefings and Plan of the Day (POD) Meetings are an effective way to communicate to the workforce the importance of safety and the hazard controls associated with the work.
-This form is designed to provide structure and facilitate your documentation of both.
+These forms are designed to provide structure and facilitate your documentation of both.

 The Construction Subcontractor EH&S Risk Evaluation Worksheet Instructions.
-All NREL construction subcontractors and all their lower-tier subcontractors are required to meet acceptable EH&S criteria prior to being awarded a subcontract to perform construction work at NREL sites.
-The NREL Contracts and Business Services (C&BS) Office includes the Environment, Health, and Safety Subcontract Risk Evaluation Worksheet as part of construction solicitations via this website and confirms and verifies that all potential subcontractors and lower-tier subcontractors have properly completed the worksheet.
+All NREL construction subcontractors and all their lower-tier subcontractors are required to meet acceptable EH&S criteria prior to being awarded a subcontract.
+NREL’s Acquisition Services includes the Environment, Health, and Safety Subcontract Risk Evaluation Worksheet as part of construction solicitations and confirms that all subcontractors have properly completed the worksheet.

-If you have any questions about these documents, please contact Patricia.Goodman-Holdridge@nrel.gov or your appointed project EH&S point of contact in the NREL EH&S Office.
+If you have any questions about these documents, please contact Patricia.Goodman-Holdridge@nrel.gov or your appointed project EH&S point of contact.